LOLYAY-INC/LavMusicPlayer/README.md

 To enable Tidal search:

-1. Open Tidal Desktop
+1. Install Tidal Desktop
-2. Start a track
+2. Install 'Fiddler Everywhere' and enable for HTTPS captures
-3. Install 'Fiddler Everywhere' and enable for HTTPS captures
+3. Open tidal desktop
 4. Login to the Tidal desktop app and start playing a track
 5. Stop Fiddler capture
 6. Look for host: desktop.tidal.com